 Is there an age limit for clinic or camp participants?

 There’s no age limit but there is an age minimum.
 You must be at least 11 years old to attend a Fundamentals Clinic and at least 15 to attend an Int/Advanced Clinic or a multi-day event.

 Are there any prerequisites to attending a Jumping Mini-Clinic?

 Are there any prerequisites to attending an Int/Advanced Clinic?

 Yes.
-You must have several years of riding experience and/or have taken a Fundamentals Clinic in order to attend and Int/Advanced Clinic.
+You must have have a minimum of two years of riding experience and/or have taken a Fundamentals Clinic in order to attend and Int/Advanced Clinic.
 If you’re not sure if you meet the prerequisites to attend an advanced clinic, please contact us.

 Do you offer private group clinics?

 Yes!
 For details, pricing and other information about private group clinics, please check here.

 Are your instructors certified?

 Yes.
 All of our instructors are IMBA Certified or PMBI Certified.
 Additionally, most of our instructors are experienced professional riders.